dw-dengwei/google-scholar-mask/README.md

 ![alt text](assets/sl.png)

 # Installation
-This is a extension for Google Chrome and Microsoft Edge.
+This is an extension for Google Chrome and Microsoft Edge.
 Download this repository, extract, and load it in the `chrome://extensions/` or `edge://extensions/` page.